Eunki as a Researcher

 - What should those public spheres look like?

+I’ve designed and studied Cumpa, a counseling robot, discussing its potential as an active listener and how it is situated in the campus-wide mental healthcare infrastructure.
 My work has been presented at CSCW and in workshops at CHI and CSCW.

 I served on the Student & Minority Human Rights Committee of the Undergraduate Student Council and worked as a trained peer counselor at KAIST.